Parametric transformations between the Heun and Gauss hypergeometric functions: Deriving Heun-to-hypergeometric identities

+With the list of suitable Belyi coverings at hand, pull-back transformations (\ref{eq:algtransf}) between hypergeometric and Heun equations are obtained by normalizing the Belyi maps with M\"obius transformations (so that the singularities of the pulled-back equation would indeed be at $x=\infty$, $x=0$, $x=1$, $x=t$), and by choosing suitable gauge prefactors $\theta(x)$.
+The parameters $a,b,c,d$ and $A,B,C$ of the related differential equations (\ref{HGE}) and (\ref{Heun}) are determined by the exponent differences assigned to the singular points.
+The accessory parameter $q$ can be determined by Lemma \ref{th:acq} here below, or by considering the first power series terms of a two-term Heun-to-Gauss identity.
+A pull-back transformation can be composed with the fractional-linear symmetries of the hypergeometric and Heun equations, described in Appendix A.

-The prefactor must shift the local exponents at the points above $z=\infty$ and all irrelevant singularities so that we would have the canonical local exponent value $0$ everywhere except possibly at $x=\infty$.
-The prefactor does not change the local exponent differences or the characteristic sum of all local exponents.
-(Recall that the sum of local exponents is equal to $1$ for the hypergeometric equation and to $2$ for the Heun equation by the Fuchs relation).
-The prefactor has the form $\theta(x)=\prod_i (x-\sigma_i)^{-\xi_i}$, where $\sigma_i$ are all the points where the local exponents need to be shifted, and $\xi_i$ is the local exponent at $\sigma_i$ to be shifted to $0$.
+The role of the prefactor $\theta(x)$ is to get rid of {\em irrelevant singularities} and shift a local exponent at each $x=0$, $x=1$, $x=t$ to the value 0, as prescribed by a Riemann scheme in (\ref{eq:P}).
+The direct pull-back transformation with $\theta(x)=1$ would typically give a Fuchsian equation with several non-logarithmic singular points where the exponent difference is equal to 1; we call them {\em irrelevant singularities}.
+They can be turned into non-singular points by shifting their exponents to the values 0 and 1.
+The possible irrelevant singular points are above $z=\infty$, and above the finite singular points ($z=0$, $z=1$) where the restricted exponents of the hypergeometric equation are $0,-1/k$ rather than $0,1/k$.
+Besides, the relevant singular points above $z=\infty$ would typically have only non-zero local exponents, and a local exponent for all of them except $x=\infty$ has to be shifted to the value $0$.
+The prefactor will have the form $\theta(x)=\prod_i (x-\sigma_i)^{-\xi_i}$, where $\sigma_i$ are all the $x$-points where the local exponents need to be shifted, and $\xi_i$ is the local exponent at $\sigma_i$ to be shifted to $0$.
 The local exponents at $x=\infty$ then shift by the sum of all $\xi_i$'s.
-It is convenient to use Riemann's $P$-notation to keep track of changes of local exponents.
-Intermediate $P$-symbols would display irrelevant singularities as well.
+It is convenient to use the $P$-notation of the Riemann scheme, as demonstrated in appendix formula (\ref{eq:ptransform}).

-The prefactor is not needed, (i.e., $\theta(x)=1$) if there is only one point $x=\infty$ above \mbox{$z=\infty$}, and there are no irrelevant singularities above other $z$-points.
+The prefactor is not needed if there is only one point $x=\infty$ above \mbox{$z=\infty$}.
+Then one can choose the local exponents $0,1/k$ (rather than $0,-1/k$) at the restricted points $z\in\{0,1\}$ to have no irrelevant singularities under the direct pullback.
 The rational function $\varphi(x)$ defining the covering is then a polynomial.

-Maier \cite{Maier} classified all transformations between hypergeometric and Heun equations without a prefactor.
-He obtained a list of five indecomposable transformations
+Maier \cite{Maier} classified all parametric transformations between hypergeometric and Heun equations without a prefactor.
+A list of seven transformations was obtained.
+Using our identification, these are five Maier's indecomposable